 Supervision and Teams

 - We have many resources for supervising and leading teams on our Congregational Staff Teams page.
 Specific to the pandemic, see Self-Care and Staff Care: Support for Supervisors During the COVID-19 Pandemic.

-- No matter what the restrictions are in your locality at this time, no staff member should feel pressure to come to the building to work.
-Ministers and boards, make a strong statement to staff that shows your commitment to their well-being and that of the community as a whole.
+- Ministers and boards, make a strong statement to staff that shows your commitment to their well-being and that of the community as a whole.
 The UUA Guidance on Gathering includes advice for staff.

 - In this highly disruptive time, it is critical for supervisors to stay in touch with their staff.
-What do people need?
-What are their priorities?
+What do staff need?
 What's emerging?
 Are they taking care of themselves?
-Supervisors, consider a brief check-in with your whole team, perhaps two or three times a week, and frequently touch base with individual staff.
+Supervisors, check-in with your whole team, perhaps weekly, and frequently touch base with individual staff.

 - You need the voices of your team at the table.
 Congregational work, especially right now, is systemic, interconnected.
 Involve lead staff in programmatic and other decision-making - or at least give them the option.
 Each staff member will offer unique perspectives, concerns, and ideas.
 Consider:

 - Staff need to think – together: What is truly necessary?
 What do your members most need from you?

 - Nearly every action you take (and don't take) has implications for children, youth, and families.

 - Technology and communications needs are changing quickly.